tnarayanan/3d-object-viewer/proposal.md

 What are the one-week goals you plan to meet for next week?

 ## Resources needed, issues
 Are there books/code/tools/materials that you need access to?
 What are the possible risks to overcome?
 What are you concerned about?
-What can we help you with?
+How can we help you succeed?